arne-cl/bislama-resources/README.md

 * [Liahona magazine in Bislama](https://www.lds.org/liahona/2014?lang=bis).
   Liahona is a monthly religious magazine published by the Latter Day Saints.
 Many issues (but not all of them) are translated into lots of underresourced languages.
+* [Vanuatu Daily Post](http://www.dailypost.vu/), mostly in English but has some short articles in Bislama

 ## Corpora